 Misalignment creates friction that kills performance.
 We track this constantly in production campaigns.
 A high-emotion ad shown in the wrong context to the wrong audience performs like a bad ad, even if two of the three elements are perfect.

-Example: A relief-focused productivity app ad shown to entertainment-focused users during 2 PM work hours gets 1.2% CTR.
-The same emotion-context combo shown to productivity-focused users during evening planning time gets 4.8% CTR.
-The 4x difference is pure audience alignment.
+In our experience, a relief-focused productivity app ad shown to entertainment-focused users at the wrong time of day can produce a fraction of the CTR of the same ad shown to productivity-focused users during evening planning time.
+The difference is pure audience alignment.

-- Wrong audience + right emotion + right context = 40-50% of potential performance
+- Wrong audience + right emotion + right context = significantly below potential performance

-- Right audience + wrong emotion + right context = 30-40% of potential performance
+- Right audience + wrong emotion + right context = significantly below potential performance

-- Right audience + right emotion + wrong context = 25-35% of potential performance
+- Right audience + right emotion + wrong context = significantly below potential performance

 - All three aligned = 100% baseline, and you can scale from there